Shekyl Stats

 Post-Quantum Multisig

-Shekyl replaces Monero’s classical multisig entirely with a purpose-built post-quantum system.
-M-of-N spend authorization lives in the pqc_auth layer, using the same proven hybrid primitives (Ed25519 + ML-DSA-65) with zero new cryptographic assumptions.
+Shekyl uses a purpose-built post-quantum multisig system.
+Classical multisig has been removed entirely.
+All M-of-N spend authorization lives in the pqc_auth layer using the same proven hybrid primitives (Ed25519 + ML-DSA-65) with zero new cryptographic assumptions.

 1

-Build: The coordinator builds the transaction body with a single classical key (standard CLSAG signing).
+Build: The coordinator builds the transaction body with a single classical key and generates the FCMP++ membership proof.

 2

-Distribute: The coordinator exports the canonical signing payload as a file for each signer to review.
+Export: The coordinator exports the canonical signing payload as a file for each signer to review offline.

 3

-Sign: Each of the M required signers independently produces a hybrid (Ed25519 + ML-DSA-65) signature.
+Sign: Each of the M required signers independently produces a hybrid (Ed25519 + ML-DSA-65) signature over the payload.

 4

-Assemble: The coordinator collects all M signatures, assembles the pqc_auth container, and broadcasts.
+Assemble: The coordinator collects all M signatures, assembles the pqc_auth container (scheme_id = 2), and broadcasts.

 Design Principles